deepeshx/sme-bi-course-application/vm-exercises.md

 #### Files

-- [ ] **Initial**: Add file to the `exercises/`  folder with the name `ex-2-intial.twbx` or `ex-1-initial.yxmd`, depending if you are auditioning for a Tableau/Power BI/Alteryx course.
+- [ ] **Initial**: Added the .pbix file to the `exercises`/ folder with the name `ex-2-intial.pbix`.
-- [ ] **Solution**: Add file to the `exercises/`  folder with the name `ex-2-sol.twbx` or `ex-2-sol.pbix` or `ex-1-sol.yxmd`
+- [ ] **Solution**: Add file to the `exercises/`  folder with the name `ex-2-sol.pbix`.

 #### Learning Objective

-*One measurable learning objective that this exercise assesses*
+*learners should be able to effectively use the _Analyze_ feature in _Power BI Service_ to identify hidden trends and changes in numerical data.
+End users and learners will further use the _Slicers_ to filter the data and dive deeper in the data.*

 #### Context

-*3 - 4 sentence description of why it’s important to learn how to do this task (linking back to the learning objective).
-Explain how this would be used in a real-life situation.
-Why is it useful, what problem does it solve?*
+*As a digital marketing analyst, you are tasked with identifying trends and variations in monthly sales data.
+Your goal is to utilize the _Analyze_ and _Explain the Increase_ feature in Power BI Service to quickly analyze and present insights on the changes in sales figures over time and make required decisions based on that*

 #### Steps to be executed by the student (max 6)

 *Each bulleted instruction is a complete sentence that describes a specific task.*

-- Step 1
-- Step 2
-- Step 3
-- ...
+- Open the Power BI Service and navigate to the `Digital Marketing Trends`  report in the `Monthly Trends` workspace.
+- Identify a visual that displays month-over-month sessions data.
+- Filter the report to show the data only for the last year and for the returning visitor.
+- Apply the _Analyze_ feature to identify what could be the reason for the highest increase in the number of sessions for a month.
+- Analyze the trends to understand which days or social media platforms are helping in increasing the traffic on the website and record this result.

 #### Exercise question:

-*This is a question presented to learners to check if the steps above were properly completed.
-It can be a multiple choice question or a question with a 1-3 word answer.
-It is often not possible to check if all the steps are completed, in this case; the priority is to check that the learner meets the learning objective.*
+Which days of the week accounted for the majority of the increase in sessions?
+- Monday and Wednesday
+- Thursday and Tuesday (Right Answer)
+- Saturday and Sunday
+- Friday and Saturday

 #### End goal: